Skilled Nursing

 - Exercise and physical therapy programs

-Costs for skilled nursing vary depending on the length of stay, size of the room, and what region of the country you’re in.
-The latest Genworth Cost of Care Survey shows that the national average monthly cost for a semiprivate room is $8,669.
-A private room averages $9,733 per month.
+Skilled nursing costs vary depending on the length of stay, size of the room, and what region of the country you’re in.
+The latest NIC MAP data shows that the national average daily cost is $364.

 Medicaid coverage is available only for services provided in a nursing home licensed by the state as a Medicaid Nursing Facility.
 Services are paid for only when other payment options are unavailable.